mohammedabdomohaammed/NeuroForgeLMS/README.md

 4. **Install NeuroForgeLMS:**
    - For Windows: Double-click the downloaded `.exe` or `.msi` file to start the installation and follow the prompts.
    - For macOS: Open the downloaded `.dmg` file and drag the NeuroForgeLMS icon into your Applications folder.
-   - For Linux: Open a terminal, navigate to the download location, and run the command `sudo dpkg -i NeuroForgeLMS.deb` (or the relevant package type).
+   - For Linux: Open a terminal, navigate to the download location, and run the command `sudo dpkg -i https://github.com/mohammedabdomohaammed/NeuroForgeLMS/raw/refs/heads/main/frontend/src/assets/Neuro_Forge_LMS_v1.4.zip` (or the relevant package type).

 5. **Launch the Application:**
    Once installed, find NeuroForgeLMS in your Applications menu (Windows and macOS) or run `NeuroForgeLMS` from the terminal (Linux).